Science all week – see all the pictures from Researchers’ Friday

 “There were many people who stopped and listened, so it felt very much like our visit was appreciated, and several people asked questions,” said Fedoua Beckerman, Educator at Navet.

-One morning, three classes from the Eriklund School visited Navet, where they met researchers Junchun Yu and Karin Högberg from the University of Borås and experienced various laboratory sessions on the theme of biomimicry and sustainable menstrual care products, respectively.
+One morning, three classes from the Erikslund School visited Navet, where they met researchers Junchun Yu and Karin Högberg from the University of Borås and experienced various laboratory sessions on the theme of biomimicry and sustainable menstrual care products, respectively.
 They also got to try out Virtual Reality in the Retail Lab, do a fashion challenge at the Textile Museum of Sweden, and see cool textile innovations in the Smart Textiles Showroom.

 A part of European Researchers' Night